hgoldfish/qtnetworkng/docs/references.rst

 .. method:: int size() const

-Returns how many elements in this queue.
+Return how many elements in this queue.

 .. method:: int getting() const

-Returns the number of coroutines waiting for elements.
+Return the number of coroutines waiting for elements.

 1.5.7 Lock
 ++++++++++